kevinafrica/pycodecomplete/README.md

 During training, batches are generated as follows:

-1. Read the next .py file from the collection of GitHub repositiories
+1. Read the next .py file from the collection of GitHub repositories
-2. Encode the each character as a one-hot encoded vector of length 100, since I limited the allowable charcters to python's strings.printable list of 100 characters.
+2. Encode the each character as a one-hot encoded vector of length 100, since I limited the allowable characters to python's strings.printable list of 100 characters.
 For example, the character 'a' is encoded as a 100 dimensional vector with all 0's with the exception of the 11th component which is 1.
 3. 100 characters are assembled into a numpy array, resulting in a feature matrix of shape 100 x 100.